 If you’re travelling around Scotland, you’ll want to get a taste of Glasgow, the largest city and buzzing centre of arts and music.
 The West End is a brilliant location to explore with the Botanic Gardens, Kelvingrove, and the University of Glasgow.

-With its gothic architecture, towers, courtyards and famous Cloisters, this university campus will make you feel like you’ve step straight into real-life Hogwarts.
+With its gothic architecture, towers, courtyards and famous Cloisters, this university campus will make you feel like you’ve stepped straight into real-life Hogwarts.

 3. Rannoch Moor

-From the Scottish cities, we now head north into the beautifully rugged Highlands.
-One of the best locations to experience the superb nature and vast spaces of Scotland is the mystical Rannoch Moor.
+From Scotland's historic cities, we head north into the beautifully rugged Highlands.
+One of the best locations to experience the breathtaking Scottish wilderness is the mystical Rannoch Moor.

-If you have a keen eye, you’ll probably place it from the films as the Hogwarts Express makes its way across this landscape.
+If you have a keen eye, you’ll probably recognise it from the films as the Hogwarts Express travels across this landscape.
 Specifically, this is where the Death Eaters board the train in Harry Potter and The Deathly Hallows Part 1.

-There’s a fantastic viewpoint on the A82 from where you can take in the beauty of the moor.
+There are a few scenic viewpoints just off the A82 road where you can stop to take in the beauty of the moor.